vivek09thakur/vivek09thakur/README.md

 # Hi, I'm Vivek

-A BITS Pilani undergrad and Wiprolite who is passionate about AI, ML, UI/UX & Full-stack development.
-Also, a photography and sketching enthusiast.
+An undergrad CSE student from India, passionate about building innovative projects and learning new technologies like AI, ML, and Deep Learning.
+I also enjoy exploring the universe, frontend development, photography, and sketching - always seeking to create and discover something new!

 ## Languages and Tools
 <p align="left">